How to Select the Best Digital Banking Provider in Europe

 A personal recommendation from someone who has experience using a particular neobank’s services remains the most trustworthy source of information.
 It is essential that this referral comes from someone you know personally rather than from a review on the internet.
 However, the latter should also be taken into account.

-What are the best neobanks 2023 in Europe?
+What are the best EMIs in Europe in 2023?

 There are more than 600 licensed financial institutions, electronic money institutions (EMIs) and banking providers in Europe and the UK.
 The selection of potential banking partners is therefore quite vast.